-You can get essentially any bike through Cyclescheme.
+You can get virtually any bike through Cyclescheme.
 It can be any brand, and you can be anywhere in the country.
 There are over 2,000 Cyclescheme retailers nationwide, and you can order in store, online, or through click-and-collect or brand direct services.

 How you get your bike is up to you.
 You might draw up a shopping list with a Cyclescheme retailer, then request a certificate to spend with them for that amount.
-Or you can decide later, applying for a certificate of a certain value, then choosing where and how to spend it.
+Or you can decide later, applying for a certificate of a specific value, then choosing where and how to spend it.
 Once you know how much you want to spend, you can make your application.